inet-framework/simulte/README.md

 Limitations
 -----------

-- only the radio access network is modeled, the EPC network is not (in the model eNodeB directly connects to the internet, there's no explicit S-GW and P-GW, no GTP tunneling etc.)
 - User Plane only (Control Plane not modeled)
 - FDD only (TDD not supported)
 - no EPS bearer support – note: a similar concept, "connections", has